Kanami Seki

-Kanami Seki (関 夏菜美, Seki Kanami) is a Japanese ice hockey player and member of the Japanese national team.
-She is an unrestricted free agent and most recently played in the Swedish Women's Hockey League (SDHL) with HV71 during the 2023–24 season.
+Kanami Seki (関夏菜美, Seki Kanami) is a Japanese ice hockey player and member of the Japanese national team.
+She plays with the Seibu Princess Rabbits in the Women's Japan Ice Hockey League (WJIHL) and All-Japan Women's Ice Hockey Championship.

+Seki previously played in the Swedish Women's Hockey League (SDHL) with HV71 during the 2023–24 season.